dojo/docs/dojox/grid/LazyTreeGrid.rst

 Structure Definition
 --------------------

 LazyTreeGrid does not support nested structure, as well as aggregate and itemAggregates.
-The following example is a LazyTreeGrid defined via HTML, just like the `dojox.grid.DataGrid <dojox/grid/DataGrid>`_:
+The following example is a LazyTreeGrid defined via HTML, just like the :ref:`dojox.grid.DataGrid <dojox/grid/DataGrid>`:

 .. code-block :: javascript
   :linenos: